 The project reconstructs the normative world of industrial relations in the metal industry, one of the most important German economic sectors of the 19th and 20th centuries.
 On the basis of a systematic inventory of sources, the development of norms, standards and regulations in this economic sector, which formed a semi-autonomous field, will be investigated.
 The project proceeds from the hypothesis that sector-specific normative arrangements emerged which were shaped by the stakeholders’ economic and socio-political ideas.
 These arrangements either supplemented state law or further elaborated its provisions, and in some cases even anticipated it.

-This interdisciplinary project, which began in November 2019, explores the subject both from a legal-historical and a social-historical perspective.
+The interdisciplinary project, which began in November 2019, explores the subject both from a legal-historical and a social-historical perspective.

 The project is funded by the Hans Böckler Foundation, the Association of the Metal and Electrical Industry NRW e.V. and the German Economic Institute, Cologne.
-Moreover, we are cooperating with the Hugo-Sinzheimer-Institute primarily within the context of the 'Initiative History of Labour Law'.
+Moreover, we are cooperating with the Hugo-Sinzheimer-Institute primarily within the context of the 'Initiative History of Labor Law'.